Many years ago, I was in a dark place, so, as one does, I decided to try therapy.

 All of these issues, combined with my lone wolf nature, made me feel weird.
 “Not normal.”
 And so that was reflected back to me in therapy.

 Don’t get me wrong.
-Therapy is great for some things.
-But much of its traditional teachings are based on the premise of trying to get you to adjust and fit into society.
+Therapy is great for many things.
+But some of its traditional teachings are based on the premise of trying to get you to adjust and fit into society.

 This is somewhat cynically affirmed by Sigmund Freud himself, the father of psychoanalysis, who once wrote,